Splidejs/splide-extension-intersection/README.md

 Or download files from the dist directory.

+## Caveats

+This extension does not support IE because of Intersection Observer.
+You need to install a polyfill to make it work in IE.

 ## License
 Splide is released under the MIT license.
 © 2021 Naotoshi Fujita